-Gestational diabetes is a form diabetes that is first recognized in pregnancy.
-Gestational diabetes occurs because the mother’s pancreas does not make enough extra insulin to control the blood sugar needed when hormones from the placenta block the normal action of insulin.
-These hormones rise most in the second part of pregnancy and so this is when gestational diabetes is typically found.
+Gestational diabetes is a form of diabetes that develops in pregnancy.
+It is characterized by high blood sugars and occurs when a mother’s pancreas does not make enough insulin to meet the increased demands of pregnancy.
+This increased demand is due to hormones from the placenta that block the normal action of insulin.
+These hormones rise in the second trimester, so this is when women are typically screened for gestational diabetes.

 For the mother, gestational diabetes usually resolves once the baby is born.
-Because the mother’s pancreas is now known to need a little help, women who had gestational diabetes are at higher risk for the development of type 2 diabetes later in life, a risk that can be reduced by adopting healthy eating and physical activity habits.
+Because the mother’s pancreas is now known to need a little help, women who had gestational diabetes are at higher risk for developing type 2 diabetes later in life, a risk that can be reduced by adopting healthy eating and physical activity habits.

-Most cases of gestational diabetes respond very well to eating healthy food and activity.
+Most cases of gestational diabetes respond very well to eating healthy food and physical activity.
 Walking after meals helps use up blood sugar and keeps it controlled.
-About one third of women may need insulin/blood sugar lowering medications even with healthy eating habits and exercising.
-Medications taken during pregnancy for GDM can nearly always be stopped once the baby is born.
+About one third of women may need insulin/blood sugar lowering medications in addition to healthy eating and physical activity.
+Medications taken during pregnancy for GDM are almost always stopped once the baby is born.